Alexandrion (Sartaba) – The Hasmonean Fort

 Set on a mountain towering over the Jordan Valley, the Hasmonean fortress of Alexandrion was once a grand fortified palace that witnessed great dramas.
-Today, most of its ruins are still waiting to be uncovered, unfolding the site’s special history.
+Its ruins are still waiting to be uncovered, unfolding the site’s unique history.

 History of Alexandrion